AntoineAndre/1D_phase_measurement/README.md

 # 1D phase measurement

 ## About
-Open source code to measure 1D positions with a periodic single dimensionnal pattern in Matlab.
+Open source code to measure the phase and the period of 1D row signal/image with a periodic pattern in Matlab.

-The code presents four main functions to evaluate the period of a one dimensionnal pattern and the phase at the center of the pattern.
+The library contains four functions to evaluate the period of a one dimensionnal pattern and the phase at the center of the vector with different algorithms.

 ## Reference articles
-These open source functions relies on the published articles listed below:
+These functions rely on the published articles listed below:
 > [1] Andre, A. N., Sandoz, P., Mauze, B., Jacquot, M., & Laurent, G. J. (2020).
 Sensing one nanometer over ten centimeters: A micro-encoded target for visual in-plane position measurement.
 IEEE/ASME Trans.
 Mechatronics. https://doi.org/10.1109/TMECH.2020.2965211

 > [2] Guelpa, V., Laurent, G. J., Sandoz, P., Zea, J. G., & Clévy, C. (2014).
 Subpixelic measurement of large 1D displacements: Principle, processing algorithms, performances and software.
 Sensors, 14(3), 5056-5073. https://doi.org/10.3390/s140305056

 ## Features

-All of the four listed functions returns the same parameters that are the phase and the period in pixels of the pattern given in input.
+All of the listed functions returns the same values which are the phase and the period in pixels of the pattern given in input.

 #### Phase measurement with linear regression
 This method is based on the fitting with a regression line of the unwrapped phase coming from the inverse Fourier transform, as described in the first cited article [1].